Curious about us? Of course, you are (that's how you ended up on this page).

-Toronto Comicon’s media team is standing by to assist you with your inquiry.
-Please contact them directly for these and other inquiries relating to media coverage:
+Perhaps you need high-res images, background info, or logos?
+Touchwood Public Relations is our PR agency of record and is standing by to assist you – reach out to them directly for these and other inquiries relating to media coverage:

 - Background information about Toronto Comicon